ChenZhongPu/design-pattern-rust/behavioral/command/README.md

 ![command](command.jpg)

 # Use Case
-In the Chapter 6 of `HFDP Book`, we would like to decouple the remote and devices; and we able to plugged different devices to remote's slots and control *on*, *off* by pressing buttons.
+In the Chapter 6 of `HFDP Book`, we would like to decouple the remote and devices; and we are able to plugged different devices to remote's slots and control *on*, *off* by pressing buttons.

+Four terms always associated with the command pattern are command (e.g., `LightOnCommand`), receiver (e.g., `Light`), invoker (e.g., `SimpleRemoteControl`) and client.

 # Command 1
 In a simple form, imagine there is only one slot on the remote control.
 For simplicity, we suppose `Command` will not update the *receiver*, and `receiver` will be `moved`.
-Similar to what we did in `Observer Pattern`, we can use `Rc<Ref<dyn T>>` to make it possible, and we adopt such design in `Command 2`.
+Similar to what we did in `Observer Pattern`, we can use `Rc<RefCell<dyn T>>` to make it possible, and we adopt such design in `Command 2`.

 ```rust
 struct SimpleRemoteControl {